Skip to main content

 Configure Sandboxes

-Each managed Sandbox has a set of variable inputs.
-Most variables are either supplied by the Nuon platform during install, via inputs, or by setting default values.
+Each Sandbox has a set of variable inputs.
+Most variables are either supplied by the Nuon platform during install, via Inputs, or by setting default values.

 Use Default Values

-To configure a Sandbox parameter with a default value for your App, add a vars block to your sandbox.toml file, or a sandbox.tfvars file in the same directory as your sandbox.toml.
+To configure a Sandbox parameter with a default value for your App, add a vars block to your sandbox.toml file, or the mandatory sandbox.tfvars file in the same directory as your sandbox.toml.
 The values in this block will be used as defaults for all installs of this App.:

 sandbox.toml